-5.1 Data Extraction and Classification
+5.1.
+Data extraction and classification

-As a first step, we established a library of higher-order repeat sequences that have been identified in the literature for each human chromosome [1, 10].
-These sequences were searched in the entire Human Genome Project [8] sequence data so as to identify large-insert clones that include tracts of higher order and monomeric alpha-satellite DNA.
+As a first step, we established a library of higher-order repeat sequences that have been identified in the literature for each human chromosome (Alexandrov et al., 2001; Lee et al., 1997).
+These sequences were searched in the entire Human Genome Project (International Human Genome Sequencing Consortium, 2001) sequence data so as to identify large-insert clones that include tracts of higher-order and monomeric alpha-satellite DNA.
 As a result, a number of large-insert clones were selected whose map location on specific human chromosomes were confirmed to overlap with centromeric DNA.

-In the second step we extracted all monomers from each selected clone through the repeatmasker program [19] using the higher order monomer library.
+In the second step we extracted all monomers from each selected clone through the Repeatmasker program (Smit and Green) using the higher-order monomer library.3

-As a third step, we classified each clone as higher-order or monomeric based on known sequence similarity distributions between monomers in higher order and monomeric tracts [1, 10, 11].
-Accordingly, a clone was identified to be higher order if each of its monomers were highly similar (>95%) to at least one other monomer extracted from that clone.
+As a third step, we classified each clone as higher-order or monomeric based on known sequence similarity distributions between monomers in higher-order and monomeric tracts (Alexandrov et al., 2001; Lee et al., 1997; Mashkova et al., 1998).
+Accordingly, a clone was identified to be higher order if each of its monomers were highly similar (> 95%) to at least one other monomer extracted from that clone.
 We obtained only four such clones.
-Similarly, a clone was identified to be monomeric if its monomers exhibited significant divergence against all other monomers in the same clone (>10%).
+Similarly, a clone was identified to be monomeric if its monomers exhibited significant divergence against all other monomers in the same clone (> 10%).
 Eleven monomeric clones were obtained as a result of our search.
 (Figure 4 demonstrates typical distributions of pairwise divergence between monomers from both higher-order and monomeric clones.)